siuying/YapModel/README.md

 # YapModel

-YapModel is an lightweight ActiveRecord implementation on top of [YapDatabase](https://github.com/yaptv/YapDatabase).
+YapModel is a DSL for working with [YapDatabase](https://github.com/yaptv/YapDatabase).
 The syntax is borrowed from Ruby on Rails and inspired by [ObjectiveRecord](https://github.com/mneorr/ObjectiveRecord).

 ## Prerequisite

-You'll need to understand [how YapDatabase work](https://github.com/yaptv/YapDatabase/wiki) before using this library.
+You'll need to understand [how YapDatabase works](https://github.com/yaptv/YapDatabase/wiki) before using this library.

 ## Synopsis